nomanoff/react-practice-for-owen/README.md

 <a  href="/"><img  width="728"  src="/public/todo_app_figma.png"  alt="Demo"></a>

-- use React.js with JavaScript
+- use React.js with JavaScript ✅
-- styling is done with [styled-components](https://styled-components.com/) library (already installed!)
+- styling is done with [styled-components](https://styled-components.com/) library (already installed!)✅

 - routing is done with [react-router](https://reactrouter.com/en/main) v6+

 - use [redux-toolkit](https://redux-toolkit.js.org/) for State Management

 - axios for fetching api

 ## Requirements